RealDealAdamP/transcribe-audio-service/README.md

-Transcribe Audio Service
+# **Transcribe Audio Service**

 Transcribe Audio Service is a lightweight, standalone transcription tool for Windows.
-It batch-converts audio files (`.mp3`,`.m4a`, and `.wav`) into readable text using OpenAI’s Whisper model — no technical setup required.
+Batch-converts audio files (.mp3, .m4a, and .wav) into readable text using OpenAI’s Whisper model — no technical setup required.

+Users can choose between One Shot batch transcription or Continuous Directory Monitoring to automatically process new files at set intervals.
+Output formats include .txt, .csv, .json, and .xml, with optional translation to English for supported languages.

+Designed for enterprise and academic users interested in rapid capture of accurate and configurable audio transcription data.

 ---

 🚀 Features

-    🖥️ Easy-to-use desktop interface for transcribing audio files

-    🔄 Batch processing of .mp3, .m4a, and .wav files
+    🖥️ Simple, standalone desktop app — no technical setup required

+    🧠 Intelligent UI Design – users can effortlessly manage, deploy, and monitor their audio transcriptions through an intuitive user interface

-    🤖 Local transcription powered by OpenAI’s Whisper — no internet required
+    🤖 Powered by OpenAI’s Whisper — runs locally with high accuracy

+    🎧 Supports .mp3, .m4a, and .wav audio formats

+    🌐 Optional Translate → English feature for supported languages

+    🔄 One Shot batch transcription or Continuous Directory Monitoring at custom intervals

-    📁 Choose from 4 output formats: .txt, .json, .csv, .xml
+    🗂️ Export transcripts as .txt, .json, .csv, or .xml

-    📝 Each transcript includes metadata like filename, creation date, and transcription time
+    🧾 Rich transcript metadata: filename, creation date, duration, audio language, output language, and more

+    📂 Click-to-open completed files directly from the transcription queue

-    🔊 Optional speaker recognition mode (for future enhancements)
+    🔊 Speaker recognition mode toggle (for future diarization support)

-    📂 Easily refresh and update the transcribe queue

-    🧾 Open transcript files directly by double-clicking completed items

 ---